**This post is a revised version of our original post from 2011. You can see the original post here.

 1 – Take clear, well composed and in focus photos

 Our first tip is to invest and spend time on good photos of your products.
 You can write an essay on what your product is, but this will mean nothing if you can’t show it off in your pictures.
 The pictures included in your application can make or break the end result.
-Never underestimate the importance of this, as a better photo or presentation might just get you over the line with a competitor or someone who has a similar product to yours.
+Never underestimate the importance of this, as a better photo might just get you over the line with a competitor or someone who has a similar product to yours.

 Top practical tips: